wombleton/gitlaw-nz/acts/N/Ngāti Awa Claims Settlement Act 2005.md

 [ss 12][15], [89][126]

-**Waterway****Nohoanga site****Description****Special requirements**
+**Waterway** **Nohoanga site** **Description** **Special requirements**

-Tarawera RiverTe Awa a Te AtuaSouth Auckland Land District--- Whakatāne DistrictNo dogs
+Tarawera River Te Awa a Te Atua South Auckland Land District--- Whakatāne District No dogs
 No open fires

 1 hectare as shown marked ""A"" on SO 331022

-Part Ōhiwa HarbourPort Ōhope Recreation ReserveSouth Auckland Land District--- Whakatāne DistrictNo open fires
+Part Ōhiwa Harbour Port Ōhope Recreation Reserve South Auckland Land District--- Whakatāne District No open fires

 1 hectare as shown marked ""A"" on SO 331006

-Whakatāne RiverŌhineteraraku Scenic ReserveSouth Auckland Land District--- Whakatāne DistrictNo open fires
+Whakatāne River Ōhineteraraku Scenic Reserve South Auckland Land District--- Whakatāne District No open fires

 1 hectare as shown marked ""A"" on SO 331010

-Rangitaiki RiverThornton Lagoon Wildlife Management ReserveSouth Auckland Land District--- Whakatāne DistrictNo dogs
+Rangitaiki River Thornton Lagoon Wildlife Management Reserve South Auckland Land District--- Whakatāne District No dogs
 No open fires

 1.0760 hectares as shown marked ""A"" on SO 331021